Holly-Chen-Code/job-skill-classification-qlora-finalmilestone/README.md

 The lightweight training demonstration in **Step 3** verifies that the complete QLoRA training pipeline executes successfully.

 Training the final model on the complete processed training dataset requires substantially more GPU time and computational resources than the demonstration workflow.
-Therefore, the inference step loads the **fully trained LoRA adapter** together with the **held-out test dataset (`test.xls`)** generated during the original project, ensuring that the reported prediction examples and evaluation metrics are consistent with the final experimental results presented in the technical report and presentation.
+Therefore, the inference step loads the **fully trained LoRA adapter（Phi-3 QLoRA LoRA adapter）** together with the **held-out test dataset (`test.xls`)** generated during the original project, ensuring that the reported prediction examples and evaluation metrics are consistent with the final experimental results presented in the technical report and presentation.

 ```python
 !python src/model_runner.py --config configs/model_config.yaml